 Lower Saxony, situated in the middle of Europe, is where major travel routes from West to East and North to South intersect.
-No other state is as diverse as this one: mountains and sea, heath, coast, islands and moors, rural idyll and city flair.
-Lower Saxony reaches from the islands of East Frisia all the way to the low mountain range of the Harz.
+No other state in Germany is as diverse as this one: mountains and sea, heath, coast, islands and moors, rural idyll and city flair.
+Lower Saxony extends from the islands of East Frisia all the way to the low ranges of the Harz Mountains.

-As the second largest German federal state in terms of surface area, it offers a wide variety of landscapes, towns rich in tradition with picturesque half-timbered houses as well as high-ranking universities and highly-modern industrial regions.
-The state capital, Hanover, is a modern city with a population of over 500,000 and enjoys an excellent reputation as an international exhibition center.
+As the second largest federal state in North West Germany in terms of surface area, Lower Saxony offers a wide variety of landscapes, towns rich in tradition with picturesque half-timbered houses as well as high-ranking universities and highly-modern industrial regions.
+The state capital, Hanover, is a modern city with about 540,000 inhabitants and enjoys an excellent reputation as an international trade fair venue.

-Cities like Lüneburg and Celle impress with historical city centres and elaborately restored buildings.
-In Celle alone there are more than 450 timber-facade houses from the 16th, 17th, and the 18th century, which together form the largest historical architectural setting in Europe.
+On the other hand, towns like Luneburg, Wolfenbüttel and Celle are very impressive on account of their historical town centres and elaborately restored buildings.
+In Celle alone, there are more than 450 half-timbered houses from the 16th, 17th, and the 18th century, which together form the largest historical architectural setting in Europe.

-Scenically, Lower Saxony also has quite a lot to offer: there is much to discover: from the white sand beaches and dunes along the North Sea coast, the Wadden Sea - which in 2009 was declared a UNESCO World Natural Heritage Site on account of its uniqueness - to the blossoming landscape of the Lüneburg Heath, all the way to the green meadows of the Weserhighlands, and the rough rock faces of the Harz mountains.
+Scenically, Lower Saxony also has a great deal to offer; there is much to discover: from the white sandy beaches and dunes along the North Sea coast, the Wadden Sea - which was declared a UNESCO World Natural Heritage Site on account of its uniqueness - to the blossoming landscape of the Luneburg Heath, all the way to the green meadows of the Weser hills, and the rough rock faces of the Harz Mountains.

-Lower Saxony has many faces, a highly developed infrastructure and offers an attractive range of locations.
-Its diversity has already provided ideal settings for numerous film and television productions.
+Lower Saxony has many facets, offering a highly-developed infrastructure and an attractive range of film locations.
+This diversity has already provided ideal settings for numerous film and television productions.
 And best of all: the people of Lower Saxony support film shooting with great enthusiasm!

 More information: www.niedersachsen.de